felucian/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

    ```powershell
    kubectl patch service bookservice -p $specJson
    ```

-2. As you can see below, as soon as the _service/bookservice_ is pointing to the blue environment, the _poller.ps1_ script started to receive HTTP 500 (Internal Server Error status - the server encountered an unexpected error) as final status code, indicating a failure
+2. As you can see below, as soon as the _service/bookservice_ aimed to the blue environment, the _poller.ps1_ script started to receive HTTP 500 (Internal Server Error status - the server encountered an unexpected error) as final status code, indicating a failure

     ![alt text](imgs/mod_02_img_04.png "Poller execution")